-We are located in Powder Springs, Georgia, We are affiliated with the National Baptist Convention USA Inc., The town of Powder Springs was incorporated as Springville in 1838 in the lands of two Cherokee Indian leaders.
+We are affiliated with the National Baptist Convention USA Inc., The town of Powder Springs was incorporated as Springville in 1838 in the lands of two Cherokee Indian leaders.
 Gold had been discovered in Georgia ten years earlier, and the first European-American settlers came to find gold.
 The settlers found little gold in the mines at Lost Mountain and off Brownsville Road.
 It was at about this time that the Cherokee people were forced off their land and removed to Indian Territory west of the Mississippi River on the Trail of Tears.

 Springville was renamed as Powder Springs in 1859.
 The name was derived from the seven springs in the city limits.
 The water in these springs contains some 26 minerals that turns the surrounding sand black like gunpowder – hence the earlier name of Gunpowder Springs